 And although NimbleNote is free to use it is not open source (which will be an issue for some people, so I figured I’d mention it).
 The free app is available for macOS, Windows, and Linux systems.

 If you’re running Ubuntu or another Linux distribution that supports

 snapd you can install Noted for free from the Snap Store:

 Or run this command:

-As Noted is simple to install (and simple to uninstall come to that) I recommend you try it out for yourself.
-Kick its tyres; task it with a proper workflow; put it to the test — just remember to make a note to pop back here once you’re done so you can share your take in the comments section!
+As Noted is easy to install (and uninstall, come to that) I definitely recommend you try it out for yourself.
+Kick its tyres; task it with your workflow and put its minimally-minded nature to the test — just remember to make a note to pop back here once you’re done, so you can share your thoughts down in the comments section!